Maid of Honor Contest

 The Krewe de Jeanne d’Arc announces its annual student Joan of Arc competition for young women between the ages of 16-19 years old in New Orleans.
 The selected Maid of Honor will be chosen to ride on horseback as the namesake of our annual French Quarter Joan of Arc Parade on January 6, 2026.
 This contest is modeled after the contest held annually in Orléans, France, where a local girl is selected to lead a military parade celebrating Joan’s victorious lifting of the siege of Orléans from the British in 1429.

-FREE TO ENTER: There is no fee to enter the contest.
-The Krewe de Jeanne d’Arc will provide the majority of the costume for the selected Joan.
-Some fees for special events and opportunities during the parading year may apply for the Maid’s family and associates, but all costs for parading, attending the Krewe de Jeanne d’Arc’s special events, and travel to France, are included in this award.
+Free to Enter: There is no fee to enter the contest.
+The Krewe de Jeanne d’Arc will provide the majority of the costumes for the selected Joan.
+All costs for parading, attending the Krewe de Jeanne d’Arc’s special events, and travel to France are included in this award; however, some fees for special events and opportunities during the parading year may apply to the Maid’s family and associates.

-• In addition to filling out the application form including two essays, send a letter of recommendation to founder_amy@joanofarcparade.org or by mail to THE JOAN OF ARC PROJECT 7330 Sycamore Street, New Orleans, LA 70118
+• In addition to filling out the application form including two essays and a list of up to 5 leadership experiences, request two letters of recommendation to be sent to founder_amy@joanofarcparade.org or by mail to THE JOAN OF ARC PROJECT 7330 Sycamore Street, New Orleans, LA 70118

 2026 Maid of Honor Life Sacco (Photo by Gary H. Jones)